Regular Black Holes in Quasitopological Gravity: Null Shells and Mass Inflation: Mass inflation in regular QTG black holes: General case

-Let us emphasize that the parameter $\ell$ entering \eqref{WWW1} is, a priori, an arbitrary length scale.
-However, a natural option is to assume that the higher in curvature terms of the action become important where the curvature becomes close to the Planckian one or sligher smaller than it.
+Let us emphasize that the parameter $\ell$ entering \eqref{WWW1} is, {\it a priori}, an arbitrary length scale.
+However, a natural option is to assume that the higher in curvature terms of the action become important where the curvature becomes close to the Planckian one or slightly smaller than it.
 For this choice of $\ell$ relation \eqref{INEQ} for macroscopic black holes implies that the effect connected with mass inflation might be important only when the radial distance of the intersection point from the horizon is much smaller than the Planckian length.
 Let us also mention, that for the validity of the obtained restriction the thickness of the null shells should be much smaller than the Planckian length.
 Both of these assumptions seam to be highly unphysical.
-The QTG model uses the standard classical metric description of the gravity, which certainly is not valid in the transplanckian domain, in particular because of possible large fluctuations of the metric.
+The QTG model uses the standard classical metric description of the gravity, which certainly is not valid in the trans-Planckian domain, in particular because of possible large fluctuations of the metric.

-To summarize, we can conclude that in the QGT models of macroscopic regular black holes with $\ell\gtrsim \ell_{Pl}$ the mass inflation problem does not arise at least in subplanckian domain where the metric $g_{\mu\nu}$, which enters the action \eqref{WWW0}, is well defined as the classical field.
+To summarize, we can conclude that in the QTG models of macroscopic regular black holes with $\ell\gtrsim \ell_{Pl}$ the mass inflation problem does not arise at least in sub-Planckian domain where the metric $g_{\mu\nu}$, which enters the action \eqref{WWW0}, is well defined as the classical field.

 Let us emphasize, that the above presented derivation does not contain explicit dependence on spacetime dimension $D$, and in this sense it is quite general.